 from North Carolina.
 I am a faculty member in the Department of Forestry and Environmental Resources at North Carolina State University, where I lead the Ecohydrology and Watershed Science Lab, a group that studies water and biogeochemical cycles in changing environments.
 My group includes hydrologists, environmental scientists, and geospatial analysts who use a variety of methods to study the environment in North Carolina and beyond.

 I partner with American Indian tribes and other communities to understand environmental change through the lenses of environmental justice

 , Indigenous rights

 , and relevant policy.
-The work involves research and education, but it is mostly about building relationships.
-I provide information and analysis to support community-based actions related to natural disasters, environmental quality, sustainability and climate change.
-My goal is to help amplify voices and perspectives of vulnerable communities and Indigenous peoples who shoulder disproportionate environmental burdens.
+The work involves research and education, which I accomplish by building and strengthening relationships.
+I provide information and analysis to support community-based actions related to natural disasters, pollution, sustainability and climate change.
+My goal is to help amplify voices and perspectives of Indigenous peoples and other marginalized communities who shoulder disproportionate environmental burdens.

 The bar above has links to my publications, interviews, media, and other content.
 The links below take you to my other pages.